What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • Slowing down the aging process

-• Slowing down the growth of neoplasms
+• Slowing down the growth of tumors

 • Normalization of blood pressure